 “In terms of control, they own it, they must have a say, we respect that, but when it comes to the actual day to day running of the show, that’s down to us – we will appoint the people we think are appropriate and we only have one interest in mind and that is to make the show grow.

 “Apart from benefiting from that, the MCB also wants it to grow, so we’ve found that we established the common ground early and if we find ground that is less common later on, I suspect it will be the early things that we found will be the driving guidelines or principles that see us through that.”

-To wrap things up, does Pierce feel pressure producing an event for the industry?
+To wrap things up, does Pearce feel pressure producing an event for the industry?

 “Yeah, no doubt,” he says.
 “I mean, the theory’s fine.
 Ask me in a year.”